 A caloric deficit of 3,500 calories will result in one pound of fat loss.

-Finally, more intense exercise, such as HIIT, can help boost your metabolism, which can also contribute to burning more calories and losing more fat over time.
+Finally, more intense exercise, such as high-intensity interval training, can help boost your metabolism, which can also contribute to burning more calories and losing more fat over time.

-It is important to keep in mind that although exercising in the “fat burn heart rate zone“ will not necessarily burn more body fat in the long term than incorporating more vigorous workouts, your workout routine should include a balanced mix of cardio performed at different intensities.
+It is important to keep in mind that although exercising in the “fat burn heart rate zone“ will not necessarily burn more body fat in the long term than incorporating more vigorous workouts.

-To learn more about heart rate training, check out our guide to how to calculate your heart rate zones here.
+To learn more about heart rate training and a full heart rate chart, check out our guide to how to calculate your heart rate zone:

 Very informative article, however I believe that age-based formulas for max heart rate are flawed.
 I have never done an actual max HR test, however at age 60 during hard effort races from 10k up to half marathon I can maintain my pace with a HR above 170 and finish over 180.
 I also would like to see a comparison between the percentage of max formula and the formulas that use heart rate reserve such as the Karvonen method.